 Agua Azul admission fee and opening hours

 It may be a natural paradise, but there’s still an admission fee to gain access to Agua Azul.
-It costs 40 MXN ($2 USD) per person.
-Be careful that you don’t pay your money to an unofficial stand on the way in, or to people who come to your car window and ask you to pay – there are plenty of them, and they are scam.
+It costs 40 MXN ($2.38 USD) per person.
+Be careful that you don’t pay your money to an unofficial stand on the way in or to people who come to your car window and ask you to pay – there are plenty of them, and they are scams.
 Ensure that you go through the official entrance and pay there.

 How to get to Agua Azul from San Cristobal

-The best way to get to Agua Azul waterfalls from San Cristobal is driving – that’s who I visited the first time I went.
+The best way to get to Agua Azul waterfalls from San Cristobal is by driving – that’s how I visited the first time I went.